My UX/UI Design Process

 JLR Fleet Manager

-A Proto.io prototype was created for two distinct purposes: First, for the team to test new interactions and component behaviors, and secondly, for use by the internal stakeholder to present to upper management.
+A Proto.io prototype was created for the team to test new interactions and component behaviors, then communicate them to internal stakeholder.

 JLR SOTA